isomerpages/govtech-corp/media/technews/_posts/2021-08-25-post-From tearing tabs to tapping apps – a history of parking in Singapore.md

 noting the times of arrivals and departures of vehicles entering, and collecting the requisite parking fees.
 Motorists would no doubt be fumbling with notes and coins to pay for their parking while exiting the carpark.</p>
-<p>Parking attendants were still prevalent until at least 1982, when the&nbsp;
+<p>Parking attendants were still prevalent until at least 1982, when the
-<a href="https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&amp;pn=31" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Auditor-General’s Office</a>&nbsp;recommended that productivity could
-be boosted and savings made by reducing the number of parking attendants.
+Auditor-General’s Office&nbsp;recommended that productivity could be boosted and savings made by reducing the number of parking attendants.
 How could this be done?
 By expanding the coupon parking system of course, something we’ll discuss next.</p>
 <h3>1980s – Rise of the coupon</h3>
 <p>In 1980, the&nbsp;<a href="https://www.straitstimes.com/singapore/transport/the-who-what-where-when-and-why-of-public-parking-coupons-in-singapore" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">parking coupon was introduced</a>,
 putting the onus of noting the time and duration of parking on drivers